-If you are passionate about sharing knowledge and writing blogging can be a really fantastic and enjoyable experience.
-Turning it into a money making machine while you are passionate about it means you can make a living while doing what you love.
+If you are passionate about sharing knowledge and writing, blogging can be a really fantastic and enjoyable experience.

 Who doesn’t want to make a living doing what they love?
 For me blogging is exactly that.
 I love every aspect of blogging.
 Writing, creating pictures, coming up with content, email lists, marketing, and all other aspects of blogging is something I genuinely enjoy.

 Of course as with any new career blogging comes with it’s fair share of learning curves.
 In my first year of blogging, I’ve made mistakes and had quite a few successes.
 I’ve gone from $200 of extra income a month to it now making well into 5 figures a year.
 I want to share some of my biggest lessons with you so you can be encouraged to keep going.

 For every overnight success blogging story there are 50 stories of people who it took years for them to make money from blogging.
 Building a money making blog is not an easy or get rich quick option.
 It takes time and dedication.

 I’m almost 3 years in and while my story is a relatively a fast growth story compared to some people I can tell you it was not easy.
 I made building this blog a priority in my life to get here.